nietras/nietras.github.io/_posts/2025-05-15-azure-devops-backup-all-packages.md

 is available below, I thought perhaps someone might find it useful as a reference and the code is pretty straighforward.

+Note that this only works for *organization* feeds not project feeds.

 ```yml
 trigger: none